Sociology of Childhood | Youth Work

 Guidelines for Contributors to YOUNG

 All manuscripts are reviewed initially by the Editors.
 Those papers that meet the editorial standards of the journal and fit within its aims and scope will be submitted for peer review through a double-blind reviewing process.
+Authors submitting manuscripts can have only one submission in process at any one time (as sole or first author).

 To meet the criteria of YOUNG, the manuscript is required to have relevance for youth research field and engage in youth research literature.
 The manuscripts are expected to present a clear argument and have originality and value for the scientific discussion.
 Empirical contributions are expected to be methodologically rigorous.